(Last Updated on : 02/02/2019)

 Early Life of Lord Dalhousie

-James Andrew Broun-Ramsay was born on April 22nd, 1812 to the parents George Ramsay and Christina Broun.
+Lord Dalhousie was born as James Andrew Broun-Ramsay on April 22nd, 1812 in Scotland to the parents George Ramsay and Christina Broun.
 His father, George Ramsay, was the 9th Earl of Dalhousie.
 Lord Dalhousie spent the most of his childhood in Canada, along with his parents.
 In the year 1825, he was admitted to Harrow school.
-In 1829, we joined Christ Church, Oxford, and passed with distinction with his efforts.
+In 1829, he joined Christ Church, Oxford, and passed with distinction with his efforts.

 Reform Policies of Lord Dalhousie